Why is Automation Testing on Cloud Becoming Popular?

 Automation testing has not been behind in the race of cloud technology.
 When Agile picked up and in-sprint followed, testers needed something that can not only accomplish their tasks quickly but avoid wasting time on overheads.

 That’s the complete point of being on the cloud!
 You just focus on what’s important and the rest is taken care of by cloud providers.
-In this post, we will see a few important reasons in detail and how they attribute to why automation testing on the cloud is becoming popular.
+In this post, we will see a few important reasons in detail and how they attribute to why cloud automation testing is becoming popular.

 Scaling the operations is a big and complex part of testing as well as development.
 You not only have to focus on the constant scaling needs due to increasing usage but also keep up with some special moments of business.